Gathering Essential Documents to Protect Your Family

 • advanced healthcare directives

-• will and codicil
+• will & codicil

-• trust and amendments
+• trust & amendments

-• contact info for those mentioned
+• Contact info for those mentioned

 • birth certificate